Mishieck/jsonat/README.md

 <br />

-### __Parse from Object__
+### __Parse Partial__

 #### __Description__

-The method `parseFromObject` parses parts of an object that are stringified using JSONAT format.
+The method `parsePartial` parses parts of an object or array that are stringified using JSONAT format.
 One case in which one might need to use this is when a JSON string has been parsed using the regular `JSON.parse` method (e.g using `response.json()`) and the parsing leaves the values stringified via `stringify` as strings.
-Using `parseFromObject` would complete the parsing.
+Using `parsePartial` would complete the parsing.

 <br />

 #### __Syntax__
-`parseFromObject(value)`
+`parsePartial(value)`

 #### __Parameters__
 __*value*__

-An object with unparsed parts.
+An object or array with unparsed parts.

 #### __Return Value__
-An object.
+An object or array (follows the input type).

 <br />